Skip to content

 --pin 648219

-Export public keys
+Export the public part

 pkcs11-tool \